-Set within extensive grounds our venues can accommodate 5 to 1,500 guests.
-Choose from gallery and exhibition viewings, bespoke talks and tours, planetarium shows, lunar observations, telescope viewings and object interpretation sessions to enhance your guests’ experience.
+Set within extensive grounds, our venues can accommodate 2 to 1,500 guests.
+Enhance your event with gallery and exhibition viewings, bespoke talks and tours, planetarium shows, lunar observations, telescope viewings and object interpretation sessions.
 Grounds hire, marquee license and CAA approved heli-landing site available.

 Standing at the edge of the City of London, the Museum of the Order of St John offers eight stunning rooms dating from the twelfth to the twenty-first centuries, and a secluded garden.